cepharum/js-i18n/README.md

 This basic support for numerus-aware translations doesn't support proper translations of sentences with multiple numerus-aware elements.
 Here the term _all filter criteria_ is always in its plural form even though it might be possible to have a different translation in case of user was applying single filter, only.

-#### Looking Up by Genus
+#### Genus

-In fourth argument you may provide name of genus to be used to find translation depending on a subject's or an object's genus.
+The parameter gender provides the name of genus to be used to find translation depending on a subject's or an object's genus.
 There is no fixed set of supported names.
 In addition, the name isn't processed using some locale-specific function like numerus before.
 Thus you should decide to have a reasonable set of names used throughout your whole set of translations.
 We'd consider using genera `male` and `female` here.

 ```javascript
 import { Localization } from "@cepharum/js-i18n";